Austrian skier Mayer defends super-G title at Olympics

 Kilde and Odermatt have dominated the super-G this season.
 Kilde has won three of the five World Cup races in the discipline to lead the standings over Odermatt, who has won the other two.
 Mayer is third in the standings.

+There are no training runs in super-G, so the only time skiers see the course-set before they start is during inspection on the morning of the race.
+Skiers that can visualize the quickest racing line better than others gain an advantage.

+That was particularly true Tuesday because it was the first time the world’s top skiers had competed in a super-G on the course.
+Test events on The Rock were canceled over the last two years amid the pandemic.

 Kilde is still seeking his first win in a major championship.
-He was fifth in Monday’s downhill in what was then his highest finish in nine Olympic starts.
+He was fifth in Monday’s downhill in what was then his highest finish in eight Olympic starts.

 More AP Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports